rashidsarkar/unique-project-2/README.md

 c.
 Go-to-Top Button: A convenient "go to top" button appears when users scroll down, providing an easy way to navigate back to the top of the page.

 d.
 Dynamic Navbar: The navbar is not fixed on top.
-When users scroll down and need the navbar, they can simply scroll up slightly, and the navbar will smoothly appear, enhancing the user experience in browsing.
+When users scroll down and need the navbar, they can scroll up slightly, and the navbar will smoothly appear, enhancing the user experience in browsing.
-e. **EmailJS:**
-   - **Description:** EmailJS integration allows the website to send emails upon form submission, ensuring I receive user information directly in your inbox.
+e.
+EmailJS: EmailJS integration on the Contact page enables users to submit their information via a form, and I receive their details directly in my inbox.

 # Unique Technologies